Jeannette Clift George: Acting

 In 1967, George founded the After Dinner (A.D.)
 Players Theater Company in Houston.
 She led the company, which produces six main shows annually, for more than 50 years until her death in December 2017.
 Her acting with the group spanned 44 years, beginning with IBID (1968) and ending with Whatever Happened to the Villa Real (2012).

 In addition to her acting and theater careers, Clift was also an author and Bible teacher.

 In the 1980s, George performed in the one-act, one-woman play Rachel, Woman of Masada, portraying a grandmother who survived a mass suicide at the ancient Masada fortress in Israel.

 On screen, George (billed as Jeannette Clift) was best known for her role as Corrie ten Boom in the 1975 film, The Hiding Place.
 The film recounted the real-life story of Corrie ten Boom, a Dutch Christian woman who hid and rescued Jews from the Nazis during the German occupation of the Netherlands.

 Writing

-Plays that George wrote include IBID, Whatever Happened to the Villa Real, Rowena, Virgule and Ret.
+Plays that George wrote include John, His Story, IBID, Whatever Happened to the Villa Real, Rowena, Virgule and Ret.